College Savings Planner Calculator

 Click on CALCULATE and you’ll see a breakdown of the costs associated with your child’s education and what you’ll need to invest.
 You’ll see everything from the total estimated cost of tuition all the way to the percentage of your annual income that you will need to invest each year for your child’s future schooling.

-Projected Total Four-Year Costs of Attending College: These costs are based on The College Board's Annual Survey of Colleges for the 2013-2014 school year and include tuition and fees, room and board, transportation, books, and other expenses.
+Projected Total Four-Year Costs of Attending College: These costs are based on The College Board's Annual Survey of Colleges & their Trends in College Pricing 2017 and include tuition and fees, room and board, transportation, books, and other expenses.
 The costs are enrollment-weighted and inflated based upon your selected estimated annual rate of inflation.
 The calculator assumes no additional investments or earnings once the child starts school.

 6 Tips to Saving for Your Child's Education

 The current estimates for a year of college range from almost $20,000 a year to over $50,000 a year.
 Multiplied by four to six years, your child's college education will come at a very costly price.
 Waiting until the last minute to figure out how to pay for your child's education isn't possible or smart.

 The most important thing that you can do is start saving early.
 Using an early investing calculator, an initial investment of $1000, with monthly additions of $50 at a 5% interest rate from birth will yield almost $19,700 by age 18.
 The same investment and additions started at age 5 yields $17,300 and at age 15 yields only $3,100!

 Even if you start with an initial investment of $4,000 at age 5 (the total of your $1,000 investment at birth and $50 a month for 5 years), the total at age 18 is $18,400, still less than starting at birth for the same amount of money.
 You will earn more money on your initial investment by starting to save as early as possible.